Treasure trove of De Stijl

 ‘Without Helene Kröller-Müller as his patron, De Stijl icon Bart van der Leck could never have developed as an independent artist.’
 ‘The patron and the “house painter” is a fascinating exhibition that offers us a unique glimpse in the kitchen of modern art in the Netherlands.
 The perfect conclusion to the De Stijl year.’

-Tip: The timeline that you can see on the wall at the exhibition is available online as well.
+All texts in the exhibition are available in a printable pdf.
+The timeline that you can see on the wall at the exhibition is available online as well.
 Use the zoom function in your PDF viewer to read the timeline.

 You can find more information on the theme year Mondriaan to Dutch Design on the website of the NBTC.